priyanka-TL/samiksha-service/README.md

 ```

-pm2 start pm2.config.json & cd ..
+ionic serve

 ```

-Navigate to http://localhost:7601 to access the MentorEd Portal.
+Navigate to http://localhost:8100 to access the MentorEd Portal.